qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 3. Return y.

 The steps 2(a) and 2(b) pose the biggest challenge if someone has no experience with Quantum Computing.
-We will first observe how to initalize the register.
-Then we will see how the QESA can be implemented to find a unique solution, in this case the minimum.
+We will first look at how to initialize the register.
+Then we will see how the quantum exponential searching algorithm (QESA) can be implemented to find a unique minimum.

 In order to intialize the register we pepare a uniform superposition of qubits, the number of qubits is determined by the number of elements in our table.
 We then grab our y-th index and entangle it with our register using a Controlled Z.